 Here’s a link to my interview on Ginger Nuts of Horror: Five Minutes with Marjorie Kaye

 I’ve also co-authored articles on the science of dreams published in the Huffington Post.

 Currently, I’m working on The Daevas, a novel chronicling the life of a woman who is stalked by demi-gods and Shemathra’s Realm, a sequel to Tales from Babylon Dreams.

-Links to my Huffington Post Dream articles and my short story, "The Why of Denise,"published on Strange Fictions-zine:
+Links to my Huffington Post Dream articles and my short stories, "The Why of Denise," and "The Seventh Folding of Willow Sprite" published on Strange Fictions-zine: